jaywcjlove/ejs-cli/core/README.md

 Options:

   -v, --version             Show version number
   -h, --help                Show help
-  -o, --out           Specify the input directory (default: "dist") -m, --delimiter           Use CHARACTER with angle brackets for open/close (defaults to %) -p, --open-delimiter      Use CHARACTER instead of left angle bracket to open.
+  -w, --watch               Listen to ejs changes and output HTML (default: "false") -o, --out                 Specify the input directory (default: "dist") -m, --delimiter           Use CHARACTER with angle brackets for open/close (defaults to %) -p, --open-delimiter      Use CHARACTER instead of left angle bracket to open.
   -c, --close-delimiter     Use CHARACTER instead of right angle bracket to close.
   -f, --data-file FILE      Must be JSON-formatted.
-Use parsed input from FILE as data for rendering
+Use parsed input from FILE as data for rendering --rm-whitespace           Remove all safe-to-remove whitespace, including leading and trailing

 Examples: